rstad/resume/resume.md

 *Joined as a Senior Support Engineer and quickly took on additional responsibility as the company's product offerings expanded, culminating in being the Manager of the API Support Team.*

--   Hired, trained, and led a team of API Support Engineers
+-   Hired, trained, and led a team of API Support Engineers spanning multiple states

 -   Identified and recorded product bugs based on a combination of customer reports and proactive analysis of error patterns